catalyst/l3overlay/README.md

 l3overlay
 =========

 l3overlay is a tool used to build a MPLS-like VRF network between nodes/firewalls across the Internet.
-It uses a combination of network namespaces, gretap tunnels (with optional IPsec encapsulation for security) to create an "overlay" over the node's Internet connection.
+It uses a combination of network namespaces and gretap tunnels (with optional IPsec encapsulation for security) to create an "overlay" over the participating nodes' Internet connections.

 Prerequisites
 -------------